pay-theory/pay-theory-docs/WEB/MAIN.md

-# Pay Theory Apple SDK
+# Pay Theory Javascript SDK

 This is the Pay Theory Web SDK.
 It is a collection of hosted fields, event listeners, and functions to help you integrate Pay Theory into your webpage.